Proxmox VE System Requirements: Minimum & Recommended Hardware (2026)

 Can I add a GPU later for transcoding passthrough?

 Yes, if your system has a PCIe slot.
-Desktop towers and rack servers support this.
-Mini PCs and SFF systems generally don’t.
-Plan for this upfront if transcoding matters to you.
+Desktop towers and rack servers support this — install the GPU, enable VT-d in BIOS, bind the GPU to vfio-pci, and assign it to a VM.
+Mini PCs generally don’t have PCIe slots (except the Minisforum MS-01, which has a full x16 slot).
+SFF systems usually have low-profile-only slots.
+Plan for this upfront if transcoding or AI inference matters to you.